openlegend/core-rules/core/SRD.md

 Below is a complete list of feats available to any character that meets the prerequisites.

-## Ageless

-**Cost:** 1 point
-\
-**Prerequisites:**

--   **Tier 1**: Alteration, Creation, Entropy, or Protection 9

-**Description:** Ageless and supernatural, you have either unlocked a mystical secret to immortality, become a legendary defender, transformed into an avatar of nature, or been granted immunity to the ravages of time by some higher power. \newline

-**Effect:** Rooted in a superantural means of your choice, you become immune to the passage of time and the effects of old age.
-You do not age and cannot be harmed by magic that causes aging.
-You can choose to age in appearance, if you wish, but you can also choose to continually appear the same age.

 ## Alternate Form (I - II)